 The broadcast at Gamescom was managed by Simon Eicher, Executive Producer and Director of Broadcast at ESL, formerly known as Electronic Sports League, which is the world’s largest esports company.
 See the 2 min video from behind the scenes where for example Simon explains how they use the Augmented Reality support of the NEWTON head to make travelling shots through AR graphics with the Spidercam Light.

-The NEWTON stabilized head with its controller is a wonderful tool, you can concentrate on your pictures,
+The NEWTON stabilized head with its controller is a wonderful tool, you can concentrate on your pictures, not the technology.

 Stefan Ahrens, remote camera operator since 30 years